VishwajeetCh/Book-Data-Scraper-using-Python/README.md

 # Book-Data-Scraper-using-Python
-Overview
+## Project Description

-This project is a Python-based web scraper that extracts book information from an online bookstore website and stores the collected data in a CSV file for further analysis.
-The scraper automates the process of gathering book details, making data collection faster and more efficient.
+A Python-based web scraping project that extracts book information from an online bookstore website and stores the collected data in a CSV file for further analysis.
+The project automates data collection, making it easier to gather and organize large amounts of book-related information.

-Features
+## Key Features
-Scrapes book titles, prices, and ratings
+-Scrapes book titles, prices, and ratings.
-Extracts data from multiple web pages
+-Extracts data from multiple web pages automatically.
-Stores scraped data in CSV format
+-Stores scraped data in a structured CSV format -Handles missing or inconsistent data
-Uses structured and reusable Python code
-Handles data collection efficiently
+-Uses efficient data extraction techniques
+-Easy to customize for additional fields

-Technologies Used
+## Technologies Used
 Python
+BeautifulSoup (bs4)
 Requests
-BeautifulSoup4
 CSV Module
 Jupyter Notebook

-Project Workflow
+## Project Workflow
 Send HTTP requests to the target website.
-Parse HTML content using BeautifulSoup.
+Retrieve and parse HTML content.
-Extract book details:
+Extract required book details:
-Title
-Price
-Rating
+ -Title
+ -Price
+ -Rating
-Store extracted data in a list of dictionaries.
+Store extracted data in a Python data structure.
-Export the data to a CSV file (books.csv).
+Export the data to a CSV file.
-Output Example
-Title	Price	Rating
-Book A	£20.99	4
-Book B	£15.50	5
+Verify and analyze the collected dataset.

-Learning Outcomes
+## Learning Outcomes
 Web Scraping Fundamentals
 HTML Parsing
-Data Collection & Processing
+Data Extraction Techniques
-CSV File Handling
+File Handling in Python
+Data Cleaning and Organization
-Python Automation
+Automation using Python
-Data Analysis Preparation
-Future Improvements
-Export data to Excel and SQL databases
-Add data visualization dashboards
-Implement asynchronous scraping for better performance Create a user-friendly interface

-Author
+## Author
-Vishwajeet Chavan
+Vishwajeet Mlind Chavan